mezzio/mezzio/docs/book/v3/features/application.md

 ### Piping

-Because zend-expressive builds on [zend-stratigility](https://docs.zendframework.com/zend-stratigility/), and, more specifically, its `MiddlewarePipe` definition, you can also pipe (queue) middleware to the application.
+Because mezzio builds on [laminas-stratigility](https://docs.laminas.dev/laminas-stratigility/), and, more specifically, its `MiddlewarePipe` definition, you can also pipe (queue) middleware to the application.
 This is useful for adding middleware that should execute on each request, defining error handlers, and/or segregating